Why you should heal your family past if you want a healthy romantic relationship.

 What solves it.

-The key is not in trying multiple times or not trying.
+If one is to live the ideal of romantic love, which leads to marriage, which leads to family, which leads to happy children, which leads to a healthy society, which leads to happiness (individual and collective), the key is not in trying multiple times or not trying at all.
 The key is in becoming oneself a loving person who is capable of attracting and maintaining a loving relationship.

 To get there (assuming one is not there yet), one would have to work in oneself, in one’s psychology, in order to become a loving person, that is, to a) learn how to love, and b) UNLEARN the ways to compensate for the lack of genuine love.